feizhe/FundamentalEquations/README.md

 # FundamentalEquations

-Fundamental equations linking methylation dynamics to maximum lifespan in mammals
+Codes and softwares for the paper "Fundamental equations linking methylation dynamics to maximum lifespan in mammals."